DISCREET Bioresorbable Drug Coating Technology

 PLA / PLLA / PLGA class of drug carriers, however, generate highly acidic byproducts which reduce pH in the local vascular environment.
 Change in acidic environment can promote complement activation6, impeding endothelial recovery, delaying healing and causing inflammation, particularly in the short term, which may contribute to adverse events7,8.

 Compared with the PLA / PLLA / PLGA class of drug carriers, PEAs reduce secretion of pro-inflammatory cytokines and increase secretion of anti-inflammatory mediators9.

 As a class, PEAs are non-hemolytic and do not deplete platelets from the blood; endothelial cells readily adhere, spread and proliferate on them9.
 Additional in vitro testing demonstrates PEAs are non-cytotoxic and non-inflammatory in vitro, providing strong and consistent endothelial cell adhesion, growth, and monolayer formation10.

 Safe and Sustained Outcomes

 Early healing and eliminating chronic inflammation lower late-term event rates.
-With NO death or stent thrombosis and exceptionally low target revascularization reported through 3-years in Svelte clinical studies, DISCREET demonstrates consistent, safe and durable outcomes.
+With NO death or stent thrombosis and exceptionally low target revascularization reported through 5 years in Svelte clinical studies in Europe, DISCREET demonstrates consistent, safe and durable outcomes.